 Call Your Doctor or Nurse if You Have:

-- Chest pain does not get better with acetaminophen or the medication your doctor prescribed
+- Chest pain that doesn’t get better with acetaminophen or the medication your doctor prescribed

-- Difficulty or pain while swallowing that persists more than 1 day
+- Difficulty or pain while swallowing that lasts for more than 1 day

 - Back or shoulder pain